 In Switzerland, the Zengo application is currently being tested.
 A partnership has been created between the Geneva public transport system and the Lausanne transport system.
 From the app, users will be able to take advantage of all the offers available in the city of Geneva and Lausanne.
 They will also be able to take the train linking the two cities.
 Zengo also has an exclusive subscription formula to join the two transport services of the city.

 Another reference with the city of Utrecht, known for its heavy use of bicycles.
 It will also have a MaaS application, HelloGO, an initiative of the Keolis Group.
-It will provide the city with an application that allows residents to optimise and plan their journeys, using different means of transport.
+It will provide the city with an application that allows residents to optimize and plan their journeys, using different means of transport.
 And also allow the dematerialization of its transport tickets.

 Finally, the Belgian application, Skipr.
 It aims to become the reference application for the entire Belgian territory.
 Indeed, it centralizes all means of transport, personal, public and private.
-The application reviews different modes of transport adapted to the planned journey and the user simply has to choose.
+The application reviews different modes of transport adapted to the planned journey, and the user simply has to choose.

 It is quite probable that over time, new MaaS applications will emerge.
 We can even think of an application that centralizes and simplifies journeys throughout Europe and why not throughout the world, using Lyko’s API to develop its MaaS solution.